 As a general matter, the agenda shall not be amended after it has been released to the public.
-The Board may, by majority vote, agree to amend the agenda by adding, removing, or reorganizing items.
+The Board may, however, by majority vote, agree to amend the agenda prior to its approval at the start of the meeting by adding, removing, or reorganizing items.